Skip to main content

 }

 The value is a 32-byte array, which can represent different data types depending on the feed.
-For example, for a price feed, it could be a scaled integer.
+For example, for a price feed, it could be a scaled integer encoded in the bytes.
+You’ll need to decode this based on your feed’s metadata or documentation.

 On-chain Integration